DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Biological Source: It is dried leaves of plant Lantana camara Linn. belonging to the family Verbenaceae.
 Lantana camara, is a species of flowering plant within the verbena family, Verbenaceae.

 Synonym: Big-sage (Malaysia), wild-sage, red-sage, white sage Caribbean) (South Africa).

 Description: Lantana camara has small tubular shaped flowers which each have four petals and are arranged in clusters in terminal areas stems.
-Flowers come in many different colours including red, yellow, white, pink and orange which differ depending on location in inflorescences, age, and maturity.
-After pollination occurs the colour of the flowers change (typically from yellow to oranges, pinkish, or reddish), this is believed to be a signal to pollinators that the pre-change colour contains a reward as well as being sexually viable, thus increasing pollination efficiency.
-The leaves are broadly ovate, opposite, and simple and have a strong odour when crushed.
+Flowers come in many different colors including red, yellow, white, pink and orange which differ depending on location in inflorescences, age, and maturity.
+After pollination occurs the color of the flowers change (typically from yellow to oranges, pinkish, or reddish), this is believed to be a signal to pollinators that the pre-change color contains a reward as well as being sexually viable, thus increasing pollination efficiency.
+The leaves are broadly ovate, opposite, and simple and have a strong odor when crushed.
 The fruit of L. camara is a berry-like drupe which turns from green to dark purple when mature.

 Parts Used: Flowers and leaves